jeetchoudhary1/OpenWebWeatherMap/README.md

   Description: =

-  An Implementation of https://openweathermap.org/ page test automation using WebDriverIO Cucumber BDD Page Object pattern with NodeJS NPM End to end
+  An Implementation of https://openweathermap.org/ page test automation using WebDriverIO Cucumber BDD Page Object pattern with NodeJS      NPM Grunt end to end

   ==================================